 Bridget Pals is a Research Assistant at the Urban Energy & Environment Lab at the University of Chicago.
 She is passionate about environmental issues and is particularly interested in increasing the sustainability of the urban environment and in alleviating the impacts of climate change.
 Previously, Bridget worked with a community development bank that strives to provide financial services to unbanked and underbanked individuals on Chicago’s south and west sides.
 She received her BA from the University of Chicago in Physics and Economics.

-Sébastien is a Pre-Doctoral Fellow with EPIC and works on the Social Cost of Carbon project with Michael Greenstone.
-His research explores the impact of global warming on the economy, including labor productivity, mortality rate, and agriculture yields, among other economic factors.
+As a Pre-Doctoral Fellow with EPIC, Sébastien worked on the Social Cost of Carbon project with Michael Greenstone.
+His research explored the impact of global warming on the economy, including labor productivity, mortality rate, and agriculture yields, among other economic factors.

 Sébastien received his B.A. in Economics from Ecole Normale Supérieure, in his home country of France, and an M.A. in Energy and Environmental Economics from Université Paris-Dauphine.
 Prior to joining EPIC, he worked on assessing the impact of intermittent renewable energies on electricity prices as a research assistant at the Chaire European Electricity Markets.

 In 2014, he continued his research on electricity prices as a research assistant for Steve Cicala.
 In between his two academic research experiences, Sébastien worked on several projects related to energy markets regulation at Compass Lexecon, an economic consulting company.